cdauth/json-stream-es/README.md

 A `TransformStream<string, JsonChunk>` that parses the incoming stringified JSON stream and emits [`JsonChunk` objects](#jsonchunk-objects) for the different tokens that the JSON document is made of.

-Construct one using `new JsonParser()` and use it by calling [`.pipeThrough()`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/pipeThrough) on a `ReadableStream<string>`.
+Construct one using `new JsonParser(options?: { multi?: boolean })` and use it by calling [`.pipeThrough()`](https://developer.mozilla.org/en-US/docs/Web/API/ReadableStream/pipeThrough) on a `ReadableStream<string>`.
+If `multi` is true, accepts zero or multiple JSON values on the root level, otherwise an exception is thrown if the data contains zero or more than one values.

 Pass the output on to [`JsonPathDetector`](#jsonpathdetector), [`JsonPathSelector`](#jsonpathselector) and [`JsonDeserializer`](#jsondeserializer) to consume a JSON stream.

-The input stream is expected to contain one valid JSON document.
-If the document is invalid or the input stream contains zero or multiple documents, the stream aborts with an error.
+The input stream is expected to contain valid JSON documents.
+If the input is not valid JSON (or if the input contains zero or more than one JSON documents and `multi` is not true), the stream aborts with an error.
 This also means that you can rely on the order of the emitted `JsonChunk` objects to be valid (for example, when a `JsonChunkType.STRING_CHUNK` object is emitted, you can be sure that it was preceded b a `JsonChunkType.STRING_START` object).

 #### `JsonStringifier`